 Even if someone isn’t a great match for your book, they can offer you valuable feedback.
 In rare cases, I’ve heard of authors signed by agents they met at conferences who didn’t represent their genre – but who were so impressed by their pitch they had to represent that author!

 Recently, I helped a fellow writer polish her pitch.
 Well, tried to help.
 She was writing a YA book about …. well, I’m not sure, because her elevator pitch contained said something like “My book blends genres, but it conforms to the strengths of teen fiction.
 It features a unique spiral story structure where two timelines showing overlapping narrators warp together…”

 No book blends so many genres that they cannot be named.

-During pitch sessions, literary agents are doing a lot of active listening to determine what your book is about, if it's in their wheelhouse, and if it meets their needs.
-Don't make their job more difficult by not giving them the information they need to decide if they want pages.
-Just pitch them on your book's plot and throw in comps and genres that clarify what you're written, not obfuscate it.
+During pitch sessions, literary agents are doing active listening to determine what your book is about, if it’s in their wheelhouse, and if it meets their needs.
+Don’t make this harder by not giving them the information they need to decide if they want pages.
+Just pitch them on your book’s plot and throw in comps and genres that add context, not obfuscate it.

 6. Be attached to a specific outcome, i.e. representation